PRISM Neurofeedback Training for MDD Anhedonic Patients

 The goal of this interventional double-blind study is to demonstrate the safety and efficacy of PRISM neurofeedback training within an MDD Anhedonia sample.

-2. What are the initial guidelines for integrating PRISM neurofeedback training for MDD therapy with MDD Anhedonia?
+3. Producing initial guidelines for integrating Prism neurofeedback training for MDD therapy with MDD Anhedonia (SOC).

 Participants will be randomly assigned to one of two arms, Active, or Sham.